N-Haitu31/holbertonschool-shell/permissions/README.md

 3-new_owner : changes the owner of the file hello to the user betty.

-4-empty : script that creates an empty file
+4-empty : script that creates an empty file.

+5-execute : script that adds execute permission to the owner of the file